shellysun/Dog-Breeds-Prediction/README.md

 Method 3 Transfer Learning Approach - InceptionV3

+Metohd 4 Fine Tuning (will try later)

 Results:
-Method 3 has the highest accuracy
+Method 3 has the highest accuracy so far